vstinner/vstinner.github.io/content/free_threading_refcount.rst

     uint32_t new_local = local + 1;
     _Py_atomic_store_uint32_relaxed(&op->ob_ref_local, new_local);

-The "relaxed" operations are fast since there are no synchronization or ordering constraints imposed on other reads or writes, only these operations' atomicity is guaranteed.
+The "relaxed" operations are cheap since there are no synchronization or ordering constraints imposed on other reads or writes, only these operations' atomicity is guaranteed.